-The third component of the Company's compensation strategy is long-term incentive plans.
-In 2015, the Compensation Committee determined that it would be in the best interest of the Company and its stockholders to formulate a plan that would vest over five years to appropriately align the performance period with the long-term growth of the Company, similar to the 2014/18 LTIP.
-Under the 2015/19 LTIP, 50% of the long-term incentives will vest in December of the year following the year in which it was adopted, with the remaining 50% vesting in equal percentages of 16.67% in December of the third, fourth and fifth years following the year in which it was adopted.
+The third component of our compensation strategy is long-term incentive plans.
+In 2016, the Compensation Committee determined that it would be in the best interest of the Company and our stockholders to formulate a plan that would provide for a five-year performance period to appropriately align the performance period with our long-term growth, similar to the long-term incentive plans of the previous two years.
+Under the 2016/20 LTIP, 50% of the long-term incentives will be eligible to vest after a two-year performance period in December of the year following the year in which it was adopted (December 2017), with the remaining 50% eligible to vest in equal percentages of 16.67% in December of the third, fourth and fifth years of the five-year performance period.
+The performance goals under the 2016/20 LTIP during the first two years of the five-year performance period are generally based on the acquisition or deployment of income-generating assets, and the performance goals for the remaining three years of the five-year performance period are generally based on the quality and return on those acquired assets.